 When your lock period expires, you’ll likely have one of two options:

 Talk to your lender in advance about policies regarding lock expirations.
 If you need an extension, ask for it.
 The lender may charge you, but the extra cost can be worth it if it means keeping your monthly payments low.
-You can give yourself the best shot at not needing an extension by sending in all the necessary forms and paperwork in a timely manner.
+You can give yourself the best shot at not needing an extension by sending in all the necessary mortgage documents in a timely manner.

 Understand That Rates May Drop